 Kelly is the founder and General Counsel of Georgia GOAL Scholarship Program, Inc., the state of Georgia’s largest ($44 million raised in 2021) K-12 tuition tax credit student scholarship organization awarding scholarships to thousands of children from low and middle-income families to attend the K-12 private schools of their parents’ choice.

-From 1985 to 1995, Kelly engaged in an Atlanta, Georgia-based corporate, tax, mergers and acquisitions, and estate planning law practice, representing businesses and non-profits in a variety of corporate matters, including formation, governance, contract negotiation, disposition, and succession planning.
+From 1985 to 1995, Kelly engaged in an Atlanta, Georgia-based corporate, tax, mergers and acquisitions, and estate planning law practice.

 He is a former member of the Georgia Board of Juvenile Justice and the Georgia Judicial Nominating Commission.